AstarNetwork/astar-docs/docs/xcm/building-with-xcm/xc-remote-transact.md

 ### Remote Wasm Smart Contract Execution

-For all our runtimes supporting Wasm smart sontracts & remote transaction via XCM, users are able to fully utilize contract uploads, instantiation, and most important - calls.
+For all our runtimes supporting Wasm smart contracts & remote transaction via XCM, users are able to fully utilize contract instantiation & calls.
 No special approach or setup is needed since Wasm smart contracts are native to Astar chains.
 Sending a remote Wasm smart contract call is the same as executing any other remote transaction.

 You can prepare the call within the `polkadot.js portal`(see image below), or custom code using the [polkadot-js/api-contract](https://github.com/polkadot-js/api/tree/46076c5595ab62e960a1097611a3e150bfa942f2/packages/api-contract) TypeScript library.